iintSjds/iintsjds.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I am a Ph.D. student majoring physics at the University of Massachusetts Amherst, under the supervision of Prof. Nikolay Prokof'ev and Boris Svistunov.

 My research interests encompass theoretical and numerical quantum many-body physics, with a particular emphasis on correlated electrons and frustrated magnetism.
 My recent research primarily centers on first principle study of superconductivity with quantum field theoretical approach and modern